Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

-For the two reasons given above, namely computational efficiency and richness of models, we have proposed a shift from a pricing mechanism to a Nash-bargaining-based mechanism for matching market models.
-The following two questions arise: Is this shift a principled one, i.e., is there a fundamental connection between the two types of models?
-Is either type of mechanism reducible to the other?
-Section \ref{sec.connection} provides answers to these questions.
+The following question arises: Is the shift from pricing to Nash bargaining a sound one, i.e., is there a fundamental connection between the two types of models?
+Based on \cite{Nash-Combinatorial}, Section \ref{sec.connection} provides such a connection via the celebrated Eisenberg-Gale convex program.

 We note that the origins of the idea of operating markets via Nash bargaining go back to \cite{va.rational}.
 For the linear case of the Arrow-Debreu market model, instead of seeking allocations via a pricing mechanism, \cite{va.rational} formulated it as a Nash bargaining game and gave a combinatorial, polynomial time algorithm for solving the underlying convex program.
+In contrast, under HZ, equilibrium prices are not captured by any known mathematical construct, regardless of its computational complexity.
+Furthermore, the only known method for conducting an exhaustive search for obtaining an HZ equilibrium is algebraic cell decomposition \citep{Basu1995}; its use for computing HZ equilibria was studied in \cite{HZ-Algebraic-Cell}.
+Each iteration of this method is time-consuming, and as a result, HZ is viable for only very small values of $n$, not exceeding 10.

 As is well known, polynomial time solvability is often just the beginning of the process of obtaining an ``industrial grade'' implementation.
-Towards this end, we give very fast implementations as well as experimental results for all five of our one-sided market models and the most basic two-sided model; the more general two-sided markets are analogous to the rest of the one-sided markets.
-In particular, our implementation can solve very large instances, with $n = 2000$, in one hour even for a two-sided matching market.
-In Section \ref{sec.ideas} we have described how the standard methods needed to be adapted to the special intricacies of our settings, in order to obtain these very fast implementations.
+Towards this end, we give very fast implementations as well as experimental results for all five of our one-sided market models and the most basic two-sided model.
+In particular, our implementation can solve very large instances, with several thousand agents and goods, in a matter of minutes even for a one-sided matching market under piecewise-linear concave utility functions and a two-sided matching market under linear utility functions.
+In Section \ref{sec.ideas} we have described how the standard methods needed to be adapted to the special intricacies of our convex programming formulations, in order to obtain these very fast implementations.

-In contrast, an HZ equilibrium, in particular, the equilibrium price, is not captured by any known mathematical construct, regardless of its computational complexity.
-The only known method for conducting an exhaustive search for obtaining an HZ equilibrium is algebraic cell decomposition \cite{Basu1995}; its use for computing HZ equilibria was studied in \cite{HZ-Algebraic-Cell}.
-Each iteration of this method is time-consuming.
-This, together with the exhaustive search required, makes it viable for only very small values of $n$, not exceeding 10.

-The recent computer science revolutions of the Internet and mobile computing led to the launching of highly impactful and innovative matching markets such as Adwords, Uber and Airbnb, and in turn led to a major revival of the area of matching-based market design, e.g., see \cite{Simons}.
-It is safe to assume that innovations will keep coming in the future and that new models, with good algorithmic properties, may be needed at any time in the future.
-Our work was motivated by these considerations.